 This savory, creamy soup is loaded with spicy Italian sausage and topped with dollops of melty mozzarella, ricotta, and parmesan.

 Lasagna Soup has everything I love about the original dish, but (dare I say) I like it even better when it’s served in a bowl and eaten with a spoon!

 If you’ve ever felt overwhelmed by the time-intensive process involved in layers upon layers of noodles, cheeses, and sauce in traditional lasagna, you are sure to fall in love with this dish!

 Pair it with some garlic bread and a salad or roasted veggie, and you’ve got yourself a dinner-party worthy, Instagram sharable, Pinterest Pinning, and TikTok makin’ meal that will have your friends begging for the recipe!

 Comforting – As the warm summer months end and the back-to-school quarter arrives, everyone prepares for a comforting and filling home-cooked meal.
 Whether it’s cold outside or you are just looking to curl up with something savory, this lasagna soup hits the spot.

-Traditional taste and flavors: Just like old fashioned deep dish lasagna, this soup takes traditional tastes and turns them right into soup.
+Traditional taste and flavors: Just like old-fashioned deep dish lasagna, this soup takes traditional tastes and turns them right into the soup.

 Makes great leftovers – Because this soup lasts up to 4 days, it’s easy to enjoy the next night as well.
 If you let it set, it does thicken, so it’s more like a stew, pretty standard for a pasta dish.
 You could thin it with more broth the second day if you reheat it and want it more soup-like.

 While this recipe at first glance may look daunting, most of the ingredients are ones you probably already have in your pantry at home.